-- Once cooled remove the big slab of brownie from the tin and place on to a board.
+- As soon as they are cooled remove the big slab of brownie from the tin and place on to a board.

-- Melt the white chocolate in the microwave, taking care not to overheat it.
+- Meanwhile, melt the white chocolate in the microwave, taking care not to overheat it.

 - Pour the melted chocolate into a small, disposable piping bag.
 Snip the very end off to create a small hole.

-- Drizzle the top of the brownie slab, however you like, with the melted chocolate.
+- Drizzle or pipe the top of the brownie slab, however you like, with the melted chocolate.

-- Place the brownie to one side to set.
+- Finally, place the brownie to one side to set.
 In very warm weather pop the bake into the fridge to allow the chocolate to set.

 To serve, use a pallet knife to slide beneath the base of the brownies and the foil.
 This ensures that any fudge at the bottom of the brownies sticks to the brownies, not the foil!

-Serve as they are or with a delicious scoop of ice cream on top.
+Serve the brownies as they are or with a delicious scoop of ice cream on top.